The Dolly Parton Discography

 Singles

 The second single, "Always, Always", was released on May 19, 1969, and debuted at number 60 on the Billboard Hot Country Songs chart dated June 21.
 It peaked at number 16 on the chart dated July 26, its sixth week on the chart.
 The single spent 11 weeks on the chart.
+It also peaked at number nine on the Cashbox Country Singles chart.

 Critical reception

-The review in the July 12, 1969 issue of Billboard said, "In the tradition of the country duet, you would have to see far to find another as polished and professional as Porter Wagoner and Dolly Parton—and few of those would be as successful.
+The review in the July 12, 1969 issue of Billboard said, "In the tradition of the country duet, you would have to seek far to find another as polished and professional as Porter Wagoner and Dolly Parton—and few of those would be as successful.
 Here's their hit "Always, Always", and the impactful "Yours Love".
 Also recommended: "I Don't Believe You've Met My Baby"."

 Cashbox published a review which said, "Titled after their latest single, this talented twosome offer a powerful package loaded with listening and sales appeal.
 Set contains twelve oldies and newies, including "Milwaukee, Here I Come", "Why Don't You Haul Off & Love Me", "There Never Was a Time", "No Reason to Hurry Home", and "Anything's Better Than Nothing".
 Expect instant action on this one."